History of Fox News: The O'Reilly Factor

 On October 7, 1996, The O'Reilly Report aired its first episode, hosted by Bill O'Reilly.
 It was later renamed because of a suggestion by a friend.
 The O'Reilly Factor, unlike many other Fox News programs, was pre-recorded, or "live-to-tape", except when covering breaking news or special events.
 Some guests were interviewed before the "live-to-tape" period and were slotted in the program as appropriate.
 O'Reilly's producers said that video editing took place only when an interview exceeded the available length in a program, of which the total was 43 minutes (for an hour-long slot, once commercials and news breaks are added), though some critics suggested that interviews were sometimes edited after taping to suit O'Reilly's agenda.

 O'Reilly and his producers discussed potential topics twice a week.
 A producer researched the story and booked guests for O'Reilly, and an information packet was produced with possible angles for O'Reilly to explore.
-The producers would often "pre-interview" the guest so that they know what potential points he or she might make.
+The producers would often "pre-interview" the guest so that they know what potential points they might make.
 For each show, O'Reilly, with the assistance of his staff, produced a script with the words for the "Talking Points Memo" and "Most Ridiculous Item of the Day" segments, and points of discussion and questions for the guests that appeared on the program.
 On February 2, 2009, the show began airing in high definition and moved to the previous set used by the Fox Report.

 The show ended in 2017 after O'Reilly was dismissed from the network due to sexual harassment allegations, leading to a large advertiser boycott of the show.